-- If you’re mixing Freemie parts with knock-off parts, the system won’t work well.
+- If you’re mixing Freemie parts with un-approved parts, the system won’t work well.
 Please contact us if you have any questions about parts before you purchase.

 - Freemie Cups must be boiled before use to make airtight.
 All parts should fit snug and if any point of contact is loose, you are losing suction.

 - You have the wrong size.
 Many, many moms are using the wrong size flange and/or are asymmetrical.
 If Freemie doesn’t have your size, then it’s not recommended because you won’t get good results.
-We offer sizes 15-32mm, depending on your pump needs.
+We offer hard sizes 25 and 28mm, and soft sizes 15-26mm.
+You may respond better to hard or soft, depending on your pump needs and personal preference.
 View our Fitmie sizes here.

-- If you must do full manual massage to completely empty your breasts then this tool is not recommended.
+- If you must do aggressive full manual compressions to completely empty your breasts then this tool is not recommended.

-- Any damage can have negative effects on performance.
+- Any parts damage can have negative effects on performance.
 Always inspect all parts before/after each pump session.
-A kink in tubing, clog in a t-connector, or inserting cup tubing last (instead of first), can all cause low suction (or milk to back up).
+A torn barrier or worn out valve can cause big headaches or loss of suction.

-- Your bra is too tight.
-Use a sports bra.
+- Bra is too tight.
+Try a sports bra.
 They’re inexpensive and pretty.
 Don’t pinch off your milk by wearing the cups too tight.
 Hold the cups by hand to understand how the bra must perform.